Welcome to my new website!

 Also back in print is my poetry collection, Walking on Air, with a new striking cover.
 This is also available both as a paperback and as a Kindle ebook.
 Most of the poems in the collection have been anthologised many times, and some, like ‘Quieter than Snow’, ‘Badger’ and ‘I’m Frightened in Dark Caves’, are often used in national speech and drama exams.
 Walking on Air is a mixture of poems for younger and older children, and recently students from Freiburg University used it to inspire their poems about childhood.
 It’s lovely to see it back in print.
 You can also hear me reading from it if you visit the Poetry Archive.

-More book news: my ghost novel, The Company of Ghosts, published last autumn, is nominated for the Carnegie medal and is on four literary shortlists: the Sheffield Book Award, the Stockport Book Award, the Tower Hamlets award.
+More book news: my ghost novel, The Company of Ghosts, published last autumn, was shortlisted for the Stockport and the Sheffield awards, it won the Oldham Brilliant Book KS3 award and was runner-up for the Tower Hamlets award.
 It is currently shortlisted for the Warwickshire SLS award and is nominated for the Carnegie medal.
 Here is a video about the book that Oldham libraries asked me to make.
 The video was made by Kirsten Johnson.

 I have contributed short stories to two anthologies published this year: War Girls, published by Andersen Press (my story is called ‘Sky Dancer’), and Watch and Wait, published by Cybermousemedia (‘Crossing the Glacier’).
 All proceeds from Watch and Wait will go to the Lymphoma Society.